lhggomes/java-algorithms/README.md

-#FILES AND ALGORITHMS#
+*FILES AND ALGORITHMS FOR STUDY*

-######Repository for the propose tho storage the files and codes that have been used in the process of learning.
-Here I can check for procedures and methods.
+  This repository was created to storage the files about programming languages and IT Area.
+Here, we can check a lot of things, including algorithms in Java, SQL and etc.